 Treat each job announcement and application as a unique submission.
 Each announcement is different.
 Modify your application for each announcement.

+You can even do this the old-fashioned way.
 Print a hard copy of the announcement, mark each requirement with a highlighter, and check off each item when you have incorporated it into your resume.

 Do not rush this process!
 Proceed carefully and thoughtfully to ensure accuracy.
 Use spell check, proofread your work, find a friend to review it as well, then hire us to review.

-Putting together a strong package takes time.
+Developing a strong package takes time.
 Start early!

 The process of building your resume and applying online may take several hours.
 You may encounter technical difficulties or other unforeseen obstacles.